eclipse-iceoryx/iceoryx/doc/website/advanced/best-practice-for-testing.md

 Done and we reached 100% coverage.
 We can clap ourselves on the shoulders and move on.
 Well, except that we can't.

 The test above has several major and minor flaws.
 The first thing that leaps to the eye, it doesn't follow the **AAA** pattern.
 When the test fails, we don't know why and have to look in the code to figure out what went wrong.
 But even if only one aspect of the class would have been tested, there would still be essentially just a `[  FAILED  ] SingleDigitNumber_test.TestClass` output and we would need to look at the code to know what exactly is broken.
-This test case checks too many aspects of the code and doesn't have a sensible name.
+This test case checks too many state transitions and doesn't have a sensible name.

 Furthermore, the default constructor is called in the test, but it is never checked to do the right thing.
 If there were a check, it would have revealed that `m_number` is not correctly initialized.